serebrov/flask-graphs/README.md

 - position - current x/y player's position
 - ts - current timestamp

 Frontend is a pure html / js application.
-It queries data via API and then shows a d3 line chart (based on http://bl.ocks.org/mbostock/3883245 example) and a c3-based line chart.
+It queries data via API and then shows a d3 line chart (based on [this](http://bl.ocks.org/mbostock/3883245) example) and a c3-based line chart.

 Also frontend shows heatmaps of visit count for each X,Y coordinate for each floor.
-Based on this example: http://bl.ocks.org/tjdecke/5558084.
+Based on [this example](http://bl.ocks.org/tjdecke/5558084).
 If you hover a heatmap cell the tooltip will show X,Y and count of visits.

 The frontend page looks like this: